zkornas/INFO314-TicTacToeRFC/README.md

     * make a move on the board
     * plays through to game termination
     * starts a second game
-* communicates over either TCP or UDP
+* communicates over TCP
 * provides console output about communication
     * also known as "diagnostic logging"

-Be sure to allow for the client to play over either TCP or UDP, either by accepting a command-line parameter or asking via some kind of interactive prompt.
+Be sure to allow for the client to play over TCP, either by accepting a command-line parameter or asking via some kind of interactive prompt.

 ### Write a TTTP Server (5pts)